maxwillf/Huffman/README.md

 this point we create a new char using the 8 bits already read from the string, and output this new char, no matter if its an ASCII char or not, to the output file.

+### Decoding the tree

+To unpack the compacted information, first we need to decode the header of the file and with that recreate the digital tree, this time we won't need the frequencies of each character, just its original place on the tree.
+The decoding of the tree is done by the `decodeTree()` method from `IOManager`.
+The `decodeTree()` method only calls the `binaryToString()` method, which in turn reads each bit of the compacted file and store them as a 0 or 1 in a string.
+This string is then stored in a vector of strings by the `stringToVec()` method;
+this method goes identifies what is a character and what is not, and stores characters in a vector as strings of 8 characters (all of them being 0's or 1's).
+This string is them used, still inside the `binaryToString()` method, by the `constructTree()` method to generate nodes with the vector of strings, returning the root to be used to build a new tree.

 ## Authorship